ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

 Next, find the grey line below that says 'Paste template here'.
 Paste it there.
 Next edit the three catagories that say 'Date', 'Location', and 'Description'.
 Give an accurate date, in numeric form, location and description of the Trip the Troop is going on.
-Once the Troop has come back from the trip, copy and delete the filled out template and scroll down te under the 'Previous Trips' section and paste there.
+Once the Troop has come back from the trip, copy and delete the filled out template and scroll down to under the 'Previous Trips' section and paste there.

 -------